Courses

 Courses by semester

-Courses for Fall 2023
+Courses for Fall 2024

-Complete Cornell University course descriptions are in the Courses of Study .
+Complete Cornell University course descriptions and section times are in the Class Roster.

 Course ID Title Offered

-PSYCH1101 Introduction to Psychology
+PSYCH 1101 Introduction to Psychology

 Why are people superstitious?
 Why do people blush when they are embarrassed?
 What is intelligence (and are IQ tests a good way to measure it)?
 Why don't psychopaths feel guilty when they harm others?
 How reliable are childhood memories?
 Why do we laugh?
 Do violent video games make people act violently?
 Why do some people seem instantly trustworthy and others seem "creepy"?
 How do we choose whom to sleep with, date, or marry?
 How does stress affect our body?
-While questions like these have been asked for centuries, psychology has begun to provide answers to these--and other questions about the human mind--by applying the tools of scientific investigation.
+While questions like these have been asked for centuries, psychology has begun to provide answers to these - and other questions about the human mind - by applying the tools of scientific investigation.
 In this course you will receive a broad introduction to the science of psychology: from the history of the field and its major advances, to the latest research on topics such as perception, memory, intelligence, morality, sexuality, mental illness, religion, language, and creativity.
 You will also learn about the tools and methods psychologists use to investigate the mind, such as observing how the mind of a child changes and develops over time, looking at people across cultures, measuring brain activity, and experimentally manipulating everything from the shape of a figure presented on a computer screen, to the smell of a room, or the attractiveness of the experimenter.

 Full details for PSYCH 1101 - Introduction to Psychology

-PSYCH1102 Introduction to Cognitive Science
+PSYCH 1102 Introduction to Cognitive Science

 This course provides an introduction to the science of the mind.
 Everyone knows what it's like to think and perceive, but this subjective experience provides little insight into how minds emerge from physical entities like brains.
 To address this issue, cognitive science integrates work from at least five disciplines: Psychology, Neuroscience, Computer Science, Linguistics, and Philosophy.
 This course introduces students to the insights these disciplines offer into the workings of the mind by exploring visual perception, attention, memory, learning, problem solving, language, and consciousness.